vectorgrp/XCPlite/README.md

 List of restrictions compared to Vectors xcpBasic and xcpProf in source file xcpLite.c.

-Optimized for XCP on Ethernet (UDP), multi threaded, no thread lock and zero copy data acquisition.
+Optimized for XCP on Ethernet (UDP), thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.

-Achieves up to 40 MByte/s throughput on a Raspberry Pi 4, more than 100 MByte/s on a PC.
+Achieves up to 80 MByte/s throughput on a Raspberry Pi 4, more than 100 MByte/s on a PC (option -jumbo).
-3% single thread cpu time in event copy routine for 40MByte/s transfer rate.
+3% single thread raspi cpu time in event copy routine for 40MByte/s transfer rate.
 1us measurement timestamp resolution.

 No A2L (ASAP2 ECU description) required.
-A A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP.
+A A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP (option -a2l).

 C and C++ measurement demo variables and code example in ecu.c and ecupp.cpp.
-Measure global variables and dynamic instances of structs and classes.
+Demo how to measure global variables and dynamic instances of structs and classes.

 ## Code instrumentation: